Wombat: Conservation

 All species of wombats are protected in every Australian state.

-The northern hairy-nosed wombat is an endangered species.
+The northern hairy-nosed wombat is a critically endangered species under Queensland's Nature Conservation Act 1992, the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, and on the International Union for Conservation of Nature's Red List of Threatened Species.
 The biggest threats the species faces are its small population size, predation by wild dogs, competition for food because of overgrazing by cattle and sheep, and disease.
 The only known wild populations of this species exist in two locations in Queensland, the Epping Forest National Park, and a smaller colony being established by translocating wombats to the Richard Underwood Nature Refuge at Yarran Downs.
 This second colony is being created through the Xstrata reintroduction project, which is being funded by Xstrata, a Swiss global mining company.

-The wombat population in the Epping Forest National Park has been increasing since a predator-proof fence was erected in the park.
-According to the latest census, taken in 2013, the park is home to 196 of these endangered wombats, with numbers at the two locations expected to have increased to 230 by late 2015.
+From a low of just 35 wombats across the state when surveyed in the 1980s, the population had increased to a total of around 315 by May 2021.

-Despite its name, the common wombat is no longer common, and it has been officially a protected animal in New South Wales since 1970.
+Despite its name, the common wombat is no longer as common as it once was, and is under significant threat.
 However, in eastern Victoria, they are not protected, and they are considered by some to be pests, especially due to the damage they cause to rabbit-proof fences.
+Opportunistic research studies have been conducted on the immune system of common wombats, which could be used as a tool for future conservation efforts.

 WomSAT, a citizen science project, was established in 2016 to record sightings of wombats across the country.
 The website and mobile phone app can be used to log sightings of live or deceased wombats and wombat burrows.
-Since its establishment the project has recorded over 7,000 sightings across New South Wales, Victoria, Tasmania and South Australia.
+Since its establishment the project has recorded over 23,000 sightings across New South Wales, Victoria, Tasmania and South Australia.
+More recently, the citizen science project has published findings on wombat roadkill and sarcoptic mange incidence across Australia.